Luv1n/At1-Y12/README.md

 users = {}  # Stored in data.py in your code

 def admin_auth_register(email):
-    email = email.lower()  # Normalize to lowercase for case sensitivity if email in users:
+    email = email.lower()  # Normalise to lowercase for case sensitivity if email in users:
         abort(400, description="Email already exists in data")
 ```